Austria orders nationwide lockdown for unvaccinated

 The move prohibits unvaccinated individuals older than age 12 from leaving their homes except for basic activities such as working, grocery shopping, going for a walk — or getting vaccinated.

-Authorities are concerned that hospital staff will no longer be able to handle the growing influx of COVID-19 patients.
+Authorities are concerned about rising deaths and that hospital staff will no longer be able to handle the growing influx of COVID-19 patients.

 “It’s our job as the government of Austria to protect the people,” Chancellor Alexander Schallenberg told reporters in Vienna on Sunday.
 “Therefore we decided that starting Monday … there will be a lockdown for the unvaccinated.”